 Waikato Pathways College

-Waikato Pathways College comprises the University’s foundation and bridging programmes, English language programmes for students with English as an additional language, international study tours for international vocational, professional and academic individuals and groups.
+Waikato Pathways College comprises the University’s foundation and bridging programmes, continuing education activities, English language teaching to students with English as an additional language, entrepreneurial non-formal educational activity, and international study groups.
 The College has a key role in contributing to the distinctiveness, excellence and international connectedness of the University.

 International Study Groups

-Study programmes are customised for visiting international groups and combine English with almost any other activity or specialist area, according to academic, professional or vocational need.
-Programmes run for a minimum of two weeks (students must be 16 years or older).
-Groups and Study Tour programmes include the following: English plus Specialised Training (based on any of the degree programmes at the University of Waikato); English and New Zealand Life and Culture (offering a choice of activities and weekend trips to Rotorua, Waitomo Caves, horse riding, jet boating, kayaking, hot pools, farm visits, black water rafting); English for University preparation (experience of life at the University of Waikato Hamilton campus, including meeting students and staff, and attending university lectures); English and International Business (lectures on international business at the Waikato Management School, for students with at least an upper intermediate level of English).
+Study programmes are customised for visiting international groups and combine English with almost any other activity or specialist area.
+Programmes run for a minimum of two weeks and with a minimum of 10 students (students must be 16 years or older).
+Groups and Study Tour programmes are held in both Hamilton and Tauranga and include the following: English plus Specialised Training (based on any of the degree programmes at the University of Waikato); English and New Zealand Life and Culture (offering a choice of activities such as weekend trips to Rotorua, Waitomo Caves, snow skiing, horse riding, jet boating, kayaking, hot pools, farm visits, black water rafting, indoor rock climbing); English with a University Focus (experience of life at the University of Waikato Hamilton or Tauranga campuses and including meeting students and staff, and attending university lectures); English and International Business Focus (lectures on international business at the Waikato Management School, for students with at least an upper intermediate level of English).

 Certificate of Attainment in Foundation Studies